The Revista Alicantina de Estudios Ingleses (RAEI) publishes the following types of contributions:

 Endnotes should be typed as normal text (i.e., not automatically generated by the text processor) at the end of the article before the references, and should be as few and as short as possible.
 Their corresponding numbers in the main text should be typed as superscripts.

 Authors are kindly requested to check carefully their manuscripts before submitting them.
-Editors reserve the right to correct, or to have corrected, non-native use of English.
+Editors reserve the right to correct, or to have corrected, non-native use of English, which may also constitute grounds for manuscript refusal.

 Upon publication in RAEI, authors of articles will receive a copy of the volume in which their article is published and a pdf file of their contribution.
 The authors of reviews will also be sent one copy of the volume.